robto09/CocktailCraft/docs/AdvancedSearch.md

 ## Technical Considerations

+1. **Performance**:
-1. **Performance**: Filters are applied efficiently to minimize processing time
+   - Filters are applied efficiently using optimized algorithms in AdvancedFilterUseCase
+   - Filter options are cached by GetFilterOptionsUseCase
+   - Results are streamed using Flow for responsive UI updates

+2. **Caching**:
+   - Filter options are cached to reduce API calls
-2. **Caching**: Frequently used filter results are cached to improve performance
+   - Frequently used filter combinations are cached
+   - Cache is invalidated when underlying data changes

-3. **Offline Support**: Basic filtering works offline with cached cocktail data
+3. **Offline Support**:
+   - Basic filtering works offline with cached cocktail data
-4. **Extensibility**: The filter system is designed to be easily extended with new filter types
+   - FilterOptionsLoader utility manages offline filter options
+   - Graceful degradation of advanced features when offline

+4. **Extensibility**:
+   - Use case based architecture makes adding new filters simple
+   - Filter system uses interfaces for easy extension
+   - New filter types can be added without modifying existing code

+5. **Error Handling**:
+   - Standardized error handling through Result type
+   - User-friendly error messages for filter-related issues
+   - Automatic retry for transient failures

+6. **Testing**:
+   - Use cases are thoroughly unit tested
+   - Mock implementations available for testing
+   - UI components have dedicated test coverage